MarcSchmidtu006cu006fu006c/SOTIslandFinder/README.md

 To Use:
 - In order to use the application all that is needed is IntelliJ paired with java JDK 15.0.2 and a copy of the mySQL single table database.
 - The system can also be placed into a jar file and run in the command line paired with the mySQL database.

+PLEASE NOTE ALL CODE IS LOCATED IN THE MASTER BRANCH